grantwinney/GhostSharp/README.md

 ## Running the Tests

-The tests are setup to run against a running instance of the Ghost blog.
+The tests are setup to run against an actual instance of the Ghost blog.

 The "GhostSharpTests" class, which contains the tests, is a partial class.
 The other part of the class is in the "GhostSharpTestsSetup.cs" file - find the empty `const` fields and fill in the missing data.